If you continue without changing your settings, we’ll assume you’re happy to receive all cookies from the BMA website. Find out more about cookies

 Our BMA advisers can help if you have a question or need advice.

-Lines open 8.30am to 6pm weekdays, excluding UK bank holidays.
+Lines open 8am to 8pm weekdays and 9am - 5pm Saturday, excluding UK bank holidays.